glre/Compil/README.md

 # Compil

-Compiler that transforms a extended version of PASCAL to SPIM.
+Compiler that transforms an extended version of PASCAL to SPIM.